jarviscanada/jarvis_data_eng_TanyaNantsa/core_java/jdbc/README.md

 The integration tests, QuoteService_Int and PositionService_Int, were implemented to test the service layer of the application and the end-to-end application flow.
-Both tests sets up a connection to a local PostgreSQL database and verifies that each classes' methods return the expected result when given sample data.
+Both tests sets up a connection to a local PostgreSQL database and verifies that each class's methods return the expected result when given sample data.

-The unit tests, QuoteService_Unit and PositionService_Unit, were designed to evaluate the service layer of the application isolated from it's dependencies.
+The unit tests, QuoteService_Unit and PositionService_Unit, were designed to evaluate the service layer of the application isolated from its dependencies.
 These test utilize Mockito to mock the behaviour of the data access layer of the application and validate that the methods of each class produce the anticipated outcome when provided with sample data.